-Through the assemblage of found domestic and industrial objects, Martin John Oldfield explores materiality and personal narrative, responding to the unpredictable forces of chance using industrial processes.
-With over twenty years of experience repairing heavy equipment, his technical practice is grounded in hands-on expertise—tinkering and shed culture are central to a life spent fixing and reimagining things.
-Oldfield’s works are often laced with absurdity, serving as punchlines that invite reflection, while maintaining a deeper dialogue with material histories and existential themes.
+Through the assemblage of found domestic and industrial objects, Martin John Oldfield explores materiality and personal narrative, responding to the unpredictable forces of chance through industrial processes.
+With over twenty years of experience repairing heavy equipment, hands-on tinkering and shed culture underpin a life spent fixing and re imagining things.
+His works are often laced with absurdity, serving as punchlines that invite reflection while sustaining a deeper dialogue with material histories and existential themes.

-Oldfield was awarded the Foundations Mentorship (with Harrie Fasher) in 2025 and completed a Master of Fine Arts (Sculpture) at the National Art School (Sydney, Australia) in 2024.
-He holds multiple trade certificates in Heavy Equipment, Heavy Vehicles, and numerous post-trade courses.
-Oldfield’s work, Hill End Juction #3 is a finalist in the Woolhara Small Sculpture Prize 2025; Stochastic Drawing was a finalist in the Dobell Drawing Prize #23; he won the YawWay sculpture prize in 2020 for his work Dunnage Till Now.
+Oldfield was awarded the Foundations Mentorship (with Harrie Fasher) in 2025 and completed a Master of Fine Arts (Sculpture) at the National Art School, Sydney, in 2024.
+His work Hill End Junction #3 was a finalist in the Woollahra Small Sculpture Prize 2025; Stochastic Drawing was a finalist in the Dobell Drawing Prize #23; and he won the YawWay Sculpture Prize in 2020 for Dunnage Till Now.

 Image: Jessica Maurer